raahimabsar/facerec/README.md

 This result was obtained by running the script on 150 different synthetic face image strips with a consecutive 0.4 pose difference.
+A higher face distance suggests a greater dissimilarity between the images, suggesting that it becomes harder for the model to accurately predict the same person with a different pose.